vikyale/vikyale/README.md

 ### Hi there 👋

 I'm Victoria.
 Software Engineer, I enjoy designing and building awesome things ✨.
-I’m currently learning about AI/ML and cloud technologies🌱.
+I’m currently learning about AI/ML and cloud technologies 🌱.
 GDG Cloud Lima co-organizer and Women Techmakers Ambassador 💙
 <!--
 **vikyale/vikyale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.